MrZuberi/DriveSafe-Calgary/README.md

 **Auto-Refresh**: Live data updates without manual page refresh

 ## Deployment
 Backend deployed on Heroku with environment variable configuration.
-Frontend deployed on your preferred hosting platform with environment-based API URL configuration.
+Frontend deployed on vercel and then a domain.

 ## How to Run the Application